techbrett/OfficeDocs-SkypeForBusiness/Teams/manage-chat-sensitive-meetings.md

 - Prevent anonymous meeting participants from using chat
 - Prevent the meeting chat from being used before or after the meeting
-- Preventing copying of chat contents
+- Preventing copying of chat, captions, and transcripts
 - Turn off the chat entirely

 If you want to prevent anonymous meeting participants from using chat, you  must use the **Chat in meetings** Teams admin policy to exclude them.
 Meeting organizers, meeting templates, and sensitivity labels can't control this setting.